smikhalevski/pipit/README.md

 ## Processors

 Logger channels are sequences of processors.
-Processor is callback that receives an array of messages and performs arbitrary operations on those messages.
+Processor is a callback that receives an array of messages and performs arbitrary operations on those messages.
 When processor has completed its job, it can pass messages to the next processor in the channel.